wizdmio/wizdm/README.md

 Wizdm
 =====

-Wizdm uses a minimal clean interface based on [Angular Material][angular-material] and [FlexLayout][flexlayout] to fit both desktop and mobile.
+Wizdm is a web application meant to connect aspiring startuppers with compassionate developers sharing the common goal of turning a valuable business idea into a functioning prototype.
+That's the stage when the idea can be actually tested, refined and seek for investors.

 ## Developers' notes

-The app runs on Angular 6 + Material + FlexLayout.
+The app runs on [Angular][angular] + [Angular Material][angular-material] + [FlexLayout][flexlayout] with a minimal clean interface to fit both desktop and mobile.
-Icon set comes from both Material and Font awesome.
+Icon set comes from both [Material][material] and [FontAwesome][fontawesome].
-Including hammerjs (https://hammerjs.github.io) to handle gestures for material components Using moment (https://momentjs.com) for time and locale management
+Including [Hammerjs][hammerjs] to handle gestures for material components Using [Moment][momentjs] for time and locale management

 ## Monorepo